entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  85. Posterior lateral plate forms part of closed pectoral fenestra: absent (0); present (1).
 > Carr (1991), Character 43; Carr and Hlavin (2010), Character 43; Rücklin *et al*.
 (2015), Character 43; Zhu Y *et al*.
 (2016), Character 43; Jobbins *et al*.
 (2022, 2024), Character 43； Xue *et al*. (submitted), Character 85.

+> In those taxa that the posterior lateral plate is absent, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is ?.

 > - The coding of *Panjiangosteus eurycephala* is ?.

  86. Ventral lamina of the posterior lateral plate: absent (0); present (1).
 > Gardiner & Miles (1990), Character 22.13; Carr (1991), Character ; Carr and Hlavin (2010), Character 44; Rücklin *et al*.
 (2015), Character 44; Zhu Y *et al*.
 (2016), Character 44; Jobbins *et al*.
 (2022, 2024), Character 44； Xue *et al*. (submitted), Character 86.

+> In those taxa that the posterior lateral plate is absent, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is ?.